debinqiu/snpar/README.md

 # Description
-This is a R package contains several supplementary non-parametric statistics methods including quantile test, Cox-Stuart trend test, runs test, normal score test, kernel PDF and CDF estimation, kernel regression estimation and kernel Kolmogorov-Smirnov test.
+This is a R package called `snpar` contains several supplementary non-parametric statistics methods including quantile test, Cox-Stuart trend test, runs test, normal score test, kernel PDF and CDF estimation, kernel regression estimation and kernel Kolmogorov-Smirnov test.

 # Installation
 To install the stable version from CRAN, simply run the following from an R console: